 - not allow any unauthorized users to access university resources via the VPN.

 - disconnect from the VPN when it is no longer needed.
 The VPN session will automatically terminate after a period of inactivity.

-In order to access some university information resources via the VPN, there may be an additional requirement to use two factor authentication for security purposes.
-Individuals can register with Information Technology Services to use the standard two factor authentication solution.
+In order to access some university information resources via the VPN, there may be an additional requirement to use two-factor authentication for security purposes.

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.